Causes and Symptoms of TMJ Pain

 Pain

 Pain is perhaps the most common complaint of such patients.
 It could be a continuous pain or occurring only during some jaw activity and it could go from mild to severe.
-A TMD pain could eventually resolves, if not, you need to consult your dentist asap.
+A TMD pain could eventually resolve, if not, you need to consult your dentist ASAP.

 The inability to open the mouth wide is a common symptom.
 This may be the result of muscle hyperactivity or strain.
-Such a case gets detected while patients exhibit a deviation to one side for opening their mouth (due to the presence of the pain).
+Such a case is detected when patients exhibit a deviation to one side for opening their mouth (due to the presence of the pain).

 Some clicking or popping sound is heard when the condyle moves.
 Although joint sounds could also occur from normal variations in the physical characteristics of the joint, yet, this is considered as one of the signs.
-Usually these unusual sounds are accompanied with a pain or facial discomfort, when your dentist actually diagnoses it as a TMD.
+Usually, these unusual sounds are accompanied by pain or facial discomfort when your dentist actually diagnoses it as a TMD.

-Two of the other common symptoms that a TMD patient faces are difficulty in chewing, talking and yawning and/or pain and tenderness in the jaws too.
-In most cases however, the pain and discomfort is temporary.
+Two of the other common symptoms that a TMD patient faces are difficulty in chewing, talking, and yawning and/or pain and tenderness in the jaws.
+In most cases, however, the pain and discomfort is temporary.
 It either resolves by itself or can be relieved with self-managed care.
-In extreme cases only surgery is typically the last resort.
+In extreme cases, only surgery is typically the last resort.